johnwbyrd/llvm-mos/README.md

-# The LLVM Compiler Infrastructure
+# LLVM Experimental MOS Fork

-This directory and its subdirectories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
+This is an experimental effort to provide MOS target support for LLVM.
+This fork of LLVM doesn't do anything useful yet.
+Come back later.